SaaS M&A Due Diligence Checklist: Prepare 6 Areas of Your Business for a Successful Exit

 Property

-This section is straightforward: buyers will want the seller to provide all documentation regarding any real estate owned or leased by the company, including agreements, locations, and material personal property.
+This section is straightforward: Buyers will want the seller to provide documentation on any real estate owned or leased by the company, including agreements, locations, and material personal property.

 Regulatory Matters